HicServices/FAnsiSql/Documentation/CookBook.md

 The `UpdateHelper` class allows you to abstract away this complexity and focus only on the 4 elements:

-- Which 2 tables are you joinin
+- Which 2 tables are you joining
 - The boolean logic for the join
 - The SET statement
 - Any WHERE logic